 25: Tackle your student loans

 As of March 2020, federal student loan borrowers have not had to make payments on their loans.
 Additionally, interest rates were set to 0%.
 This has made it easier for many borrowers to handle their financial situation throughout the pandemic.

 However, the student loan forbearance period will end on May 1st, 2022, meaning any borrowers will have to start making monthly payments plus interest again.
 Take this time to prepare yourself so you can make your payments when the time comes.

 26: Most importantly, be patient

 Building good credit doesn’t happen overnight, especially if you’re starting from nothing or are coming back from a major setback like bankruptcy or foreclosure.
-In fact, it could take seven to 10 years to fully build your score to where you want it.
-Be patient and practice good financial habits and you’ll get your score to where you want it to be.
+In fact, it could take seven to 10 years to build your score up to where you want it.
+Be patient and practice good financial habits, and you’ll get your score to where you want it to be.

 Still want to know more about how to improve your credit score?
 Check this out:

 Whether you have a thin credit file or have average credit but want to qualify for better rates and terms, you can always improve your credit score.
 Start from where you are now and focus on tackling your existing debts.
 If you need extra help, don’t hesitate to contact a credit repair service.
 Otherwise, take advantage of the various financial resources and online tools available to build your credit.